Chestnut-vented nuthatch

 Chestnut-vented nuthatches are found in the northeast of India, in parts of Tibet and south-central China, descending into eastern Myanmar and northwestern Thailand.
 Isolated populations also live in southern Laos and Vietnam.
 It mainly lives in evergreen forests or pine forests, but can also live in mixed or deciduous forests.
 Its natural habitats are subtropical or tropical moist lowland forests and subtropical or tropical moist montane forests.
 Its altitudinal distribution varies according to the localities, but ranges from 915–4570 m.
-The species was described in 1874 by the British naturalist Henry Haversham Godwin-Austen, who named it Sitta nagaensis in reference to the Naga Hills, where the type material was collected.
-It belongs to the europaea group of species, including the Kashmir nuthatch (S. cashmirensis) and the Eurasian nuthatch (S. europaea)—all of which build the entrance to their nests.
-The numbers of the species are not estimated but appear to be declining.
-However, the bird's range is relatively wide, and the International Union for the Conservation of Nature considers the species of least concern.
+The species was described in 1874 by the British naturalist Henry Haversham Godwin-Austen, who named it Sitta nagaensis after the Naga Hills, where the type material was collected.
+It belongs to the S. europaea group of species, including the Kashmir nuthatch (S. cashmirensis) and the Eurasian nuthatch (S. europaea), all of which build mud entrances to their nests.
+The species' population is not known but appears to be declining.
+However, the bird's range is relatively wide, and the International Union for the Conservation of Nature currently considers the species of least concern.

 Taxonomy

 The chestnut-vented nuthatch was described as Sitta nagaensis in 1874 by the British naturalist Henry Haversham Godwin-Austen.
-Its species name is composed of naga and the Latin suffix -ensis, "that lives in, that inhabits," was given in reference to the area when the type of the species was collected, the Naga Hills.
-The chestnut-vented nuthatch is placed in the rarely-used subgenus Sitta (Linnaeus, 1758).
+Its species name is composed of naga and the Latin suffix -ensis, "that lives in, that inhabits", and was given in reference to the area when the type of the species was collected, the Naga Hills.
+The chestnut-vented nuthatch is placed in the nominate subgenus Sitta (Linnaeus, 1758).

 In 2014, Eric Pasquet and colleagues published a phylogeny based on examination of nuclear and mitochondrial DNA of 21 nuthatch species.
 The europaea group is related to the two nuthatches that live in rocky environments, the western rock nuthatch (S. neumayer) and the eastern rock nuthatch (S. tephronota).
 Within the europaea group, the white-tailed nuthatch (S. himalayensis) and therefore probably the white-browed nuthatch (S. victoriae), which closely resembles it in terms of its morphology, although it was not included in the study, appear to be basal, and the chestnut-vented nuthatch is closely related to the Eurasian nuthatch (S. europaea) and the Kashmir nuthatch (S. cashmirensis).

 Subspecies

-There are three recognized subspecies of the chestnut-vented nuthatch.
+There are three accepted subspecies of the chestnut-vented nuthatch.